 The Jack Benny Program was born

 A staple on NBC radio for 16 years, Jack Benny made headlines when he signed an unprecedented contract with rival network CBS.
 In late 1948, CBS hoped to dominate the broadcasting industry by successfully luring Jack Benny away from his long-term NBC contract.
-With television on the horizon, CBS knew that offering stock options and a high salary, was what it would take to woo Benny and they were right.
+With the television on the horizon, CBS knew that offering stock options and a high salary, was what it would take to woo Benny and they were right.
 They later convinced him to appear on CBS television in a series of monthly specials beginning in 1950.

-By 1953, The Jack Benny Program was a weekly television fan-favorite.
+Now a weekly television fan-favorite.
 Benny and his radio cast transitioned perfectly to the video medium managing to generate laughs on both radio and television.
 With audiences abandoning radio for TV, Benny dropped his radio series in 1955, continuing with the weekly television program for another decade.
 If you miss his radio series, you can still find them on Classic Radio Club.

-After reviewing countless episodes of Benny’s classic television program, one word best describes the situation comedy: brilliance.
 Perhaps his most famous gag was the night he walked home and was confronted out of the darkness by a robber who barked: “Your money or your life.”
 Benny, hands in the air, did a slow deadpan look towards the audience.
 After a few seconds of silence from the victim, the robber with a gun in hand repeated his demand.
 “Look, Bud, I said your money or your life!”
 “I’m thinking it over!” responded Benny.

 Benny’s later years